Mersad Kovačević

 Mersad Kovačević (born 15 October 1956) is a retired Bosnian football player.

 Club career

-Mersad Kovačević was prolific forward who played for Bosnian club Sloboda Tuzla and Turkish giants Beşiktaş and Galatasaray.
+Kovačević was a prolific forward who played for Bosnian club Sloboda Tuzla and Turkish giants Beşiktaş and Galatasaray.
 He ended his career playing in second league for Göztepe SK.
 During times spent in Turkey he was known as Mirsat Güneş.
 Also, his name is sometimes spelled Mirsad.

 He appeared for Galatasaray in the 1988-89 European Cup, playing against Steaua București in the semifinal.